choonchy/readme-generator/generated-files/Random README.md

   ## Usage

-  Using the CLI, respond to the prompts with information about your project.
-Your responses will be used to fill a README template.
+  You do things with it

   ## License

-  This project does not use any license.
+  This project is using the GPL-2.0 (or later) license.
+  A copy of the GPL-2.0 (or later)'s terms can be found [here](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

   ## Contribution

-  Anyone may contrubute to this project, however any contributions must either be forked or made on a branch other than main.
+  Do whatever

   ## Tests

   You can run tests using the following command:

   ```
-  There are no test commands for this project
+  There is no test for this
   ```

   ## Questions